isabellauhw/selt_r/README.md

 The SELT-R introduces 8 experimental blocks, including new “liked-repeat” conditions to mitigate positive bias ceiling effects.

-Block order is pseudo-randomised so that “liked-repeat” blocks follow corresponding “disliked” blocks.
+Block order is pseudo-randomised so that “liked-repeat” blocks (blocks 5 and 6) follow corresponding “disliked” (blocks 3 and 4) blocks.

 Participants can personalise avatars and are immersed in a cover story framed around a school environment.